 Participating in NoFap is unlikely to cause any harm, but depending on your level of participation, it does mean you’ll miss out on the many proven benefits of masturbation, sex, orgasms, and ejaculation.

 Also, NoFap isn‘t a substitute for medical care.
 Trying it instead of seeking professional help could prevent you from getting the treatment you need.

-If you’re concerned that you’re experiencing any kind of sexual dysfunction, including issues around erections, ejaculation, and libido, see a healthcare provider.
+If you’re concerned that you’re experiencing any kind of sexual dysfunction, including difficulty with erections, ejaculation, and libido, consult with a healthcare professional.

-If you’re concerned about your sexual behavior or feel sad, hopeless, or unmotivated, consider reaching out to a mental health professional.
+If you’re concerned about your sexual behavior, or you feel sad, hopeless, or unmotivated, consider reaching out to a mental health professional.

 Not sure if you’re dealing with a compulsive behavior around masturbation or pornography?

 Check for these common signs: